 As the end of the academic term approaches, we wish to familiarize you with your obligations related to taking final exams.
 Our goal is to help you meet these obligations and avoid incurring any penalties under our exam policies or violating the Student Disciplinary Code (Code).
-Although the overwhelming majority of our students comply with these rules, we want to ensure that those who disregard them do not gain an unfair advantage.
+Although the overwhelming majority of our students comply with these rules, we want to ensure that those who disregard them are on clear notice of prohibited conduct that can result in significant sanctions.